Negative pressure in shear thickening band of a dilatant fluid: Abstract

 \section{Abstract}

 We perform experiments and numerical simulations to investigate spatial distribution of pressure in a sheared dilatant fluid of the Taylor-Couette flow under a constant external shear stress.
 In a certain range of shear stress, the flow undergoes the shear thickening oscillation around 20 Hz.
-We find that, during the oscillation, a localized thickened band rotates around the axis with the flow.
-Analysis of the data shows that a major part of the thickened band is under negative pressure, which indicates that the thickening is caused by Reynolds dilatancy; the dilatancy causes the negative pressure in interstitial fluid, which generates contact structure in the granular medium, then frictional resistance hinders rearrangement of the structure and solidifies the medium.
+We find that, during the oscillation, a localized thickened band rotates around the axis with the flow. {Based upon experiments and numerical simulations, we show that} a major part of the thickened band is under negative pressure {even in the case of discontinuous shear thickening}, which indicates that the thickening is caused by Reynolds dilatancy; the dilatancy causes the negative pressure in interstitial fluid, which generates contact structure in the granular medium.{, then frictional resistance hinders rearrangement of the structure and solidifies the medium.}